aws-samples/1click-hpc/README.md

-# 1Click-HPC
+# Stability-HPC
-This project aims at speeding up the deployment of an HPC Cluster on AWS.
+This project infrastructure as a code for Stability HPC Cluster on AWS.
 Following the instructions below a fully functional and ready to use HPC cluster will be created with just 1-Click.

 # Get Started